-In this course we’ll cover the basics of literary style, focusing on the relationship between form and content, text and context, theory and analysis.
+In this course, we’ll cover the basics of literary style, focusing on the relationship between form and content, text and context, theory and analysis.
 In short, you’ll learn the “language” of English studies and how to communicate in the literature classroom and through critical writing.
-You will also get to meet some of the instructors in the department, learn about options for the major, and read and respond to some great literature!
+We’ll also arrange for you to meet some of the instructors in the department, learn about options for the major, and read and respond to some great literature!
 (This course is required for all English majors and recommended for English minors.)

 This will be a fast-paced, reading-intensive introduction to the beginnings of English literature.
 Starting with Beowulf, we will read multiple works involving knightly heroism, love and desire, and how people determine what makes for true goodness.
-We will focus on social and material contexts of the works we read, but we will also spend some time discovering how writers respond to each other and to the demands of the forms they choose to write in: epic, romance, lyric, drama, religious prose, etc. Major writers we are sure to cover include Chaucer, Shakespeare, Milton, Pope, Jonson and Johnson, Sidney and Donne.
+We will focus on social and material contexts of the works we read, but we will also spend some time discovering how writers respond to each other and to the demands of the forms they choose to write in: epic, romance, lyric, drama, religious prose, and so on.
+Major writers we are sure to cover include Shakespeare and Chaucer, Milton and Pope, Jonson and Johnson, Sidney and Donne.

 This course is a chronological survey of American literature that begins with the literature of realism and naturalism written after 1865 and concludes with a sampler of the contemporary memoir.
 The intention is to provide a broad overview of what constitutes American literature from the Civil War to the present.
 We will read and study works of poetry, fiction, and nonfiction prose, including autobiography, by a range of writers, men and women of diverse backgrounds and interests.
 Our object will be to study some of the many voices that constitute what we call American literature, addressing questions such as: How do the gender, race, and class of writers and readers affect the creation and reception of a literary text?
 What constitutes a literary canon?
 What does American mean?

 261-002 American Literary Tradition II TR 11:00-12:15 CRN: 21485